All Episodes

 It's hard for them to grow.

-And so you you make a really smart point here.
+So you make a really smart point here.

-And this actually, this is part of the reason why I also wanted to make sure we embrace uh an international strategy to make sure it wasn't in just an American echo chamber that we had points of view and viewpoints from all over the world uh so people realized there was the variety.
+And this actually, this is part of the reason why I also wanted to make sure we embrace an international strategy to make sure it wasn't in just an American echo chamber that we had points of view and viewpoints from all over the world.

-So before we kicked off, I went and approached, and believe it or not, this isn't uh fake news.
+So before we kicked off, I went and approached, and believe it or not, this isn't fake news.

-I actually do have some democratic friends.
+I actually do have some Democratic friends.

-I went to a few and said, Look, I want to go and get some crazy lefties like you onto the platform.
+I went to a few and said, look, I want to go and get some crazy lefties like you onto the platform.

 We just don't have a reason to go and shift.

-So one of the approaches that we're taking to make sure that we get the kind of this broad diverse voice, and we will get some lefties.
+So one of the approaches that we're taking to make sure that we get the kind of this broad, diverse voice, and we will get some lefties.

-There's they're starting to trickle in.
+They're starting to trickle in.

 We're really making a push to try to get people who aren't political necessarily at all.

-I think of the again, I referenced them earlier, but Russell Brand, you referenced Joe Rogan.
+I think of the, again, I referenced them earlier, but Russell Brand, you referenced Joe Rogan.

 I think these are people who, when they wake up in the morning, they don't think of themselves as political actors.

-But I inherently believe that we're being lied to way too often or being manipulated, not just by the government, but by the media, uh by big tech, and they're kind of this this divide between the haves and the have nots, and they think we're just gonna follow them blindly like sheep.
+But I inherently believe that we're being lied to way too often or being manipulated, not just by the government, but by the media, by big tech.

-So we're making the big push is to bring more of these athletes and entertainers and people from non-traditional uh ideological viewpoints on board.
+So we're making the big push is to bring more of these athletes and entertainers and people from non-traditional ideological viewpoints on board.

 So less of the partisanship, but more of the passionate free speech people.

-Well, this is really the first time, at least in my lifetime, where the the clampdowns have come on the center and center right.
+Well, this is really the first time, at least in my lifetime, where the clampdowns have come on the center and center right.

-And so that that's that's kind of the expansion.
+And so that's kind of the expansion.

-So when I really first noticed that the censorship problem was starting to happen, and this is somebody who works every day in Facebook ads manager and deals with terms of services and policies, and I follow this because it's my business too.
+So when I really first noticed that the censorship problem was starting to happen, and this is somebody who works every day in Facebook Ads Manager and deals with terms of services and policies.

-Um, I noticed that the censorship really started after the Cambridge Analytica scandal.
+I noticed that the censorship really started after the Cambridge Analytica scandal.

-So If you remember after Trump won in 2016, the Democrats said it was because of Russian collusion and that it was because Facebook was leaking data via Cambridge Analytica to Russian actors, right?
+So if you remember, after Trump won in 2016, the Democrats said it was because of Russian collusion and that it was because Facebook was leaking data via Cambridge Analytica to Russian actors, right?

 It seemed as if big tech became afraid of federal action.

-And so my question for you, and that this is the setup for that is is this big tech censorship just a manifestation of company culture, or is it actually the federal government applying pressure either directly or indirectly on these companies?
+And so my question for you, and this is the setup for that is, is this big tech censorship just a manifestation of company culture?

 So Gina's question, I'd say it's all of the above.

-After 2016, a lot of the progressive left went to Zuckerberg, went to Dorsey, and said, It's all because of you pesky kids that we got Trump.
+After 2016, a lot of the progressive left went to Zuckerberg, went to Dorsey, and said, it's all because of you pesky kids that we got Trump.

-You guys built these platforms, you allowed him to use it.
+You allowed him to use it.

-He was able to circumvent the press, the traditional press, circumvent traditional media, uh, go around all these institutions we have in place and talk directly to people.
+He was able to circumvent the press, the traditional press, circumvent traditional media, go around all these institutions we have in place and talk directly to people.

 Never again can we allow this to happen.

-We're getting blamed uh for Trump.
+We're getting blamed for Trump.

 So now we have to overcorrect and let's go and start clamping down.

-And we noticed people start to say, Hey, this virus is coming from a lab in Wuhan, and the big tech platforms were saying, okay, we're gonna sentence you to digital jail for daring to blame this on the Chinese.
+And the big tech platforms were saying, okay, we're going to sentence you to digital jail for daring to blame this on the Chinese, which guess what?

 The virus came from a lab in Wuhan.

-I don't know if it was man-made, I don't know if it's traiced out by a lazy worker.
+I don't know if it's traips out by a lazy worker.

 It's got patented Moderna technology in it, man.